 What is a Company Mission Statement?

 Organizations with a clear strategic focus have written mission and vision statements.
-A company mission statement communicates — most often in writing — the firm’s reason for existing; it defines the values and governing principles of your organization.
-The mission statement explains how the organization aims to serve its stakeholders, such as customers, employees, shareholders, and community.
+A company mission statement communicates — most often in writing — the firm’s reason for existing; it defines your organization’s values and governing principles.
+The mission statement explains how the organization aims to serve its stakeholders, such as customers, employees, shareholders, and the community.

-Organizations that have clearly communicated mission and value statements that align with their strategy, goals, and objectives outperform companies that do not have them.
+Organizations with a communicated mission and value statements that align with their strategy, goals, and objectives outperform companies that do not have them.
 Not all organizations have a mission statement.
-Some have informal mission statements, that is, they are not written for all to see.
-Even with a casual mission statement, these organizations still follow and behave in a manner consistent with their purpose providing a competitive edge over organizations without mission and value statements.
+Some have simple mission statements; that is, they are not written for all to see.
+Even with a casual mission statement, these organizations still follow and behave in a manner consistent with their purpose, providing a competitive edge over organizations without mission and value statements.

 Why Should A Company Have A Mission Statement?

-Companies that have a formal written mission statement achieve at minimum three main purposes:
+Companies that have a formal written mission statement achieve at minimum three primary purposes:

 - Inform stakeholders of the reason for the company’s existence.